hypersoft/pointer-stack/README.md

    6. pointer\_stack_pointer

-	  If you need a pointer to a pointer on the stack, this is your man.<br><br>
+	  If you need a pointer to a pointer in a PointerStack, this is your man.<br><br>

 ><hr>